-The membership data is summarised in the tables, with figures at the previous valuation shown for comparison.
+The membership data is summarised in the table, with figures at the previous valuation shown for comparison.

-Data in relation to members of the Fund were supplied by the Fund's administrator on behalf of the Administering Authority (2017 First Glasgow data taken from the Strathclyde No3 Pension Fund valuation report).
+Data in relation to members of the Fund were supplied by the Fund's administrator on behalf of the Administering Authority.
 The accuracy of the data provided has been relied on.
 While reasonableness checks on the data have been carried out, they do not guarantee the completeness or the accuracy of the data.
 Consequently, Mercer does not accept any liability in respect of its advice where it has relied on data that is incomplete or inaccurate.